hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/tutorial-site/content/data-modelling.md

 - Users can maintain personal todos
 - Users can view public todos
 - A list of current online users using the app
-- Send email when a user signups
+- Send email when a user signs up

 Broadly this means that we have two models in this app: `users` and `todos`, each with its own set of properties.